 The router is equipped with an ADSL port to connect to an ADSL line and 4 Ethernet ports to connect workstations.
-Due to this feature, DSL-2640U represents a moderate-priced solution for creating wired networks without an additional switch.
+Due to this feature, DSL-2650U/NRU represents a moderate-priced solution for creating wired networks without an additional switch.
 In addition, any Ethernet port of the device can be used to connect to a private Ethernet line.
+Also the router has a USB port designed to connect a USB modem, printer, or USB storage.

-Also DSL-2640U can operate as a base station for connecting wireless devices of the standards 802.11b, 802.11g, and 802.11n.
+DSL-2650U/NRU is equipped with an integrated 802.11n draft\ WLAN interface and is compatible with 802.11b/g wireless devices.
 The router supports multiple functions for the wireless interface: several security standards (WEP, WPA/WPA2), MAC address filtering, and the WPS function.

-The wireless router DSL-2640U includes a built-in firewall.
+The wireless router DSL-2650U/NRU includes a built-in firewall.
 The advanced security functions minimize threats of hacker attacks, prevent unwanted intrusions to your network, and block access to unwanted websites for users of your LAN.

-You can configure and manage the settings of the wireless router DSL-2640U via the user-friendly web-based interface (the interface is available in several languages).
+You can configure and manage the settings of DSL-2650U/NRU via the user-friendly web-based interface (the interface is available in two languages - in English and in Russian).